genevate/style_guides/business/culture.md

 ## Core Values

 - Be Human:
-  - Prioritize yourself and family first, company second -- Taking care of yourself and/or family first allows you to remain awesome which, in turn, ensures a high functioning team.
+  - Prioritize yourself and family first, company second -- Allows you to be rooted in a solid foundation which, in turn, ensures a high functioning team.
   - People, not organizations, build software -- Cherish your employees more than your customers.
   - Outstanding software and teams can't be built without emotion –- *You have to care!*
 - Be Learning:
   - A learning culture is an adaptable culture that is constantly growing and thinking of new ways to evolve. *Don't lose this.*
+  - Teach instead of directing (including failures - which is the most important time to be learning and growing).
+  - Embrace failure by letting everyone know it's normal, expected, and an important opportunity for learning.
   - Listen and consider everyone's input before making hasty judgements.
-  - Teach instead of directing (including failures - which is the most import time to be learning and growing).
-- Be Empowered:
+- Be Driven:
   - Work is not a place you go but something you do.
   - Provide each employee with the autonomy to work however they want with whatever tools they need to *get things done*.